We extend greetings to those who are new to the Guild, and gratitude

 Attendees included Guardian critic Michael

-Billington, who shared his reactions to the event on Twitter
+Billington, who shared his reactions to "a deeply moving occasion" on Twitter

 and said that the evening "struck just the right note: a mix of admiration